Technical

 3. Quadtone Rip.

 I printed two copies.
 One was stored in a drawer and the other was taped to the inside of in a sunlit north-facing New Zealand window.
-The location is not perfect, because of trees, which block the direct sun for at least half the day; but it's in the hottest part of the day that the print gets direct sun.
-I estimate that the print gets direct sun for at least at third of the day.
+The location is not perfect, because of trees, which block the direct sun for roughly half the day (more in winter); but it's in the hottest part of the day that the print gets direct sun.

 New Zealand has higher levels of UV than many other locations.
 An explanation and video are featured on the NZ Science Learning Website.
 To summarise: